asanlua/percentilefilter/README.md

 # Design
 The solution is made upon two assumptions:
-- As the files are around 100 MB, we can process them in memory directly.
+- As the files are in the order of hundreds of MB, we can try to process them in memory directly.
 For files in the order of TB, this approach could be wrong.
 - Performance is more important than memory consumption.

 There are three main steps to accomplish the task: